 Studies that can be evaluated using statistical analysis methods usually need participant numbers in the double-digits (10 or higher).
 As a rule of thumb is that you can start calculating meaningful statistical significances starting at 20 participants per experimental condition.
 Generally speaking, you can assume that your sample size needs to be bigger if you use quantitative methods.

-Why 5 is the magic number of usability testing
+Why 5 participants is the magic number of usability testing

 If you aim to do qualitative or explorative research, it doesn’t make sense to test as many participants as possible.
 Usually, five participants are sufficient as they should uncover 85% of the occurring usability problems in a product.
 With every additional participant, the added benefit decreases since they tend to repeatedly uncover the same obvious flaws.
 If necessary, you can run additional tests in another study or with the next iteration of your product.